 Law review training guarantees that students know how to research, write, edit, and 'blue book' - skills law firms are looking for when hiring.
 Students become mini experts in the various areas of the law and receive excellent legal research and writing training.
 This editorial experience also helps to develop administrative and people-management skills -- helping develop skills required for any type of job.

-Students are required to join Law Review and the International Law Journal for as many full-time trimesters that the student has remaining.
+Students are required to join Law Review or the International Law Journal for as many full-time trimesters that the student has remaining.
 If the student has joined Law Review and the International Law Journal as a result of grading on or writing on, that student will be required to write a scholarly note or comment in his or her first trimester as a staff member.
 In addition, each associate member will be given weekly assignments on an upcoming article which will consist of retrieving sources, textual editing, substantively checking cites for accuracy, and checking all text and cites for Blue Book compliance.
-Students who have served on Law Review and International Law Journal for at least one semester are also eligible to apply for a position on the Executive Board.
+Students who have served on Law Review or International Law Journal for at least one semester are also eligible to apply for a position on the Executive Board.
 An Executive Board position carries with it extra duties and responsibilities.